 Later, Leo had to face another hostile force in the Vandals, and again at Leo’s intervention spared Rome’s destruction.
 Benedict XVI saw the story repeated in John Paul’s prayerful confrontation with communism and, we can add, terrorism.

 For her part, Elizabeth’s letters are filled with references to Napoleon Bonaparte, whose army was sweeping across the nation and who was a constant threat to the Church.
-Sisters of Charity in France were unable to come to the United States because of him, and he too threatened the Pope.
+Daughters of Charity in France were unable to come to the United States because of him, and he too threatened the Pope.

 At one point, Catholics thought the Pope had been assassinated by Napoleon’s forces.
 “The Church is in great distress[.
 I]t is said that Pope Pius VII has gained the paten of martyrdom and probably there is now no pope, or if there is it is a relation of Bonaparte’s,” Elizabeth wrote.